openebs-archive/openebs-docs/docs/backup.md

-- Mount propagation feature has to be enabled on Kubernetes, otherwise the data written from the pods will not visible in the restic daemonset pod on the same node
+- Mount propagation feature has to be enabled on Kubernetes, otherwise the data written from the pods will not visible in the restic daemonset pod on the same node.

+- Latest tested Velero version is 0.11.0.

-- Create required storage provider configuration to store the backup data
+- Create required storage provider configuration to store the backup data.

-- Create required OpenEBS storage pools and  storage classes
+- Create required OpenEBS storage pools and  storage classes .

 ## Install Velero (Formerly known as ARK)